Start Printed Page 45719

 and Rule 19b-4 thereunder,

-notice is hereby given that, on November 15, 2019, the NYSE Chicago, Inc. (“NYSE Chicago” or “Exchange”) filed with the Securities and Exchange Commission (“Commission”) the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
+notice is hereby given that on July 14, 2020, the NYSE Chicago, Inc. (“NYSE Chicago” or the “Exchange”) filed with the Securities and Exchange Commission (the “Commission”) the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to amend Rule 7.37 to update the Exchange's source of data feeds from NYSE American LLC (“NYSE American”) for purposes of order handling, order execution, order routing, and regulatory compliance.
+The Exchange proposes to amend Rule 7.37 to update the Exchange's source of data feeds from MEMX LLC (“MEMX”) for purposes of order handling, order execution, order routing, and regulatory compliance.
 The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.